Free Trial

 Sales Register (Outward Supplies)

-A sales register is a record of all sales invoices issued during a period.
-Under GST, it should capture invoice number, date, buyer details, taxable value, tax rate, and tax amounts.
+A sales register records all sales invoices issued during a period.
+It includes invoice number, date, buyer details, taxable value, tax rate, and tax amount.
+Maintaining a consistent invoice series and recording credit or debit notes ensures accurate GSTR-1 reporting and correct GST liability.

 Purchase Register (Inward Supplies)